scholmd/scholmd/examples/plos-one/dolphin-bycatch/dolphins.md

-Comparison of the observed and modelled data sets showed that the distributions of the selected covariates were representative of overall fishing effort (Figure fig:covariate_distributions).
+Comparison of the observed and modelled data sets showed that the distributions of the selected covariates were representative of overall fishing effort (Figure 4).
 Furthermore, observed common dolphin captures were closely associated with the four covariates.
 For headline depth, the highest number of observed captures was associated with headline depths between 10 and 40~m, with 83 (70%) of the total 119 observed